 There are two types of questions asked in the survey: indicators that are tracked across years, and elective questions that country teams choose to include in the questionnaire.
 The wording and scales of the indicator questions stay the same for comparability, while country-specific questions may vary from country to country.

-While at the outset of this project, most surveys were conducted on paper, more recently, a combination of survey modes have been used, with some countries implementing surveys in the online-only mode.
-In each country, we ask the local consulting company to come up with the most efficient and cost-effective ways to distributing and collecting the surveys (i.e., post, courier, telephone, online etc.).
+While at the outset of this project, most surveys were conducted on paper, more recently, a combination of survey modes has been used, with some countries implementing surveys in the online-only mode.
+In each country, we ask the local consulting company to recommend the most efficient and cost-effective ways of distributing and collecting the surveys (i.e., post, courier, telephone, email, online, etc.).